 In the state legislature, all 98 house seats and 25 state senate seats are up for re-election.
 Three state Supreme Court seats and a number of court of appeals and superior court positions will also be on the ballot.

-In Yakima County, you cannot file online and must do it in person.
+Benton and Franklin counties have put the process online.
 The deadline to file is Friday, June 11.
 Washington's primary is August 17.